Goosis/DC-DC-ldo-analog-supply/log.md

 - Fixed EN pin bug on the buck converter (added voltage divider from Vin)
 - Created custom net classes in KiCad (`Buck_Power`, `LDO_Signal`, etc.)
 - Assigned nets and set trace widths based on datasheet recommendations

+**Day 4 – April 1**
+- Placed components for the TPS56837H on the PCB.
+- Decided to replace the connectors, as the current ones are too large for a compact layout.
+- Changed the inductor footprint to match the selected model.
+- Marked several capacitors and resistors (0805) to be replaced with 0402 packages for space optimization and better routing.
+→ Will update these footprints and revise the BOM tomorrow.